Thriving during the Covid-19 Pandemic (Updated 1.5.2022)

 · Face Shields/ masks were provided for teachers working closely in classrooms, reception offices, and other areas on campus.

-· Global Plasma Solutions ionization for HVAC systems at the West Campus.
-Implementing New Protocols
+· Global Plasma Solutions ionization for HVAC systems at the West Campus

 To further protect the student body and staff, new protocols were introduced and are still being observed on campus: